Fibromyalgia and Sleep

-Sleep problems with fibromyalgia include insomnia or difficulty falling asleep as well as frequent awakening in which you become awake enough to remember them the next day.
+Sleep problems with fibromyalgia include insomnia or difficulty falling asleep as well as frequent awakenings that you can remember the next day.
 An even more common problem is awakenings that you don't remember but that definitely interrupt your "deep" sleep.
 Also, other sleep disorders -- such as restless legs syndrome and sleep apnea -- may be associated with fibromyalgia.

 People with fibromyalgia talk about waking up day after day feeling exhausted with no energy.
 Usually, they feel more tired in the morning, and many go back to sleep during the day to ease their fatigue.
 Also, it's common for people with fibromyalgia to have great difficulty concentrating during the day, a condition called "fibro fog."

-Pain or other symptoms of fibromyalgia such as depression and anxiety also contribute to sleep problems.
+Pain or other symptoms of fibromyalgia such as depression and anxiety can also contribute to sleep problems.

 Is Restless Legs Syndrome Related to Fibromyalgia?